 Climate change is a global challenge that requires a global response.

 Singapore also strongly believes in contributing through training and capacity-building, so that fellow developing countries can take effective action on climate change.
 Singapore provides technical assistance bilaterally, as well as jointly with other countries and international organisations.
-We established a dedicated Sustainable Development and Climate Change (SDCC) programme under the Singapore Cooperation Programme (SCP) in 2012, with the aim of sharing our experiences on adopting sustainable solutions for cities and building resilience to climate change.
-We have trained almost 11,000 developing country officials under SDCC programmes alone.
+We established a dedicated Climate Action Package (CAP) under the Singapore Cooperation Programme.
+The CAP, which will run for three years beginning in 2018, aims to help develop capacity in ASEAN in areas such as climate science, flood management, and disaster risk reduction.

 SINGAPORE'S CLIMATE ACTION PLAN